KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 |HashTable   | 11               | 0.75        |

 Load factor is a measure that decides when to increase the capacity of the HashMap/Hashtable/HashSet to maintain the get/put operation complexity of O(1).
 When the number of entries in the hash table exceeds the product of the load factor and the current capacity, the hash table is rehashed (that is, internal data structures are rebuilt) so that the hash table has approximately twice the number of buckets.

+**Explain the Resize / Rehash logic**
+* When the number of entries in a hash table exceeds the product of the load factor and the current capacity, the hash table is resized (or rehashed) to maintain efficient performance.
+The resizing process involves creating a new array with a larger capacity and rehashing all existing entries into this new array.
+* The default load factor is 0.75, which provides a good trade-off between time and space cost.
+Higher values decrease the space overhead but increase the lookup cost (reflected in most of the operations of the hash table, including get and put).
+The expected number of entries in the map is (capacity * load factor).
+* When resizing, the new capacity is typically double the current capacity.
+Each entry from the old array is rehashed and placed into the new array based on its hash code.
+This process helps to distribute the entries more evenly across the new array, reducing collisions and maintaining efficient access times.

 ## Q. What is the difference between Collection and Collections?